BA (Hons)

 Explore how societies are organised, and how people are united and divided.
 Within the context of modern forms of power, examine the nature of crime and criminality from a critical, sociological perspective.

-BA (Hons) Sociology (with Integrated Foundation Year)
+Integrated Degree Sociology (with Foundation Year)

 This foundation year programme introduces you to sociological ways of thinking about the world around you and will give you the resources to think critically and creatively about a wide range of contemporary social issues.